Rumor: Xbox Game Pass Tops 23 Million Subscribers as of April 20

 And just to make the experience better, Microsoft is upgrading all the xCloud servers, which are currently running on One S blades, to Series X blades for an even better experience!
 Load times, resolution, and framerate are going to be massively improved on xCloud.
 The future is exciting!

+Yeah, I tried Xbox Cloud Gaming yesterday on Chrome and it worked surprisingly well (at least for me).
+I think that could be huge.
+It's as easy as typing xbox.com/play and start playing (if you have a decent internet connection, granted).
+Stadia and Luna are gonna get behind very soon.

 This is believable.
 They averaged 1m new subscribers per month between April 2020 and December 2020, going from 10m to 18m.
-From January-April 2021, they started adding day one AAA 3rd party releases to Gamepass, starting with Outriders earlier this month and MLB The Show yesterday, so it's understandable that they did 5m in 3 months so far this year.
+From January-April 2021, they started adding day one AAA 3rd party releases to Gamepass, starting with Outriders earlier this month and MLB The Show yesterday, so it's understandable that they did 5m in almost 4 months so far this year.

 It seems like they will be able to exceed 30m subs by the end of the year most likely, even more if they have some more AAA 3rd party day one releases this year, plus Halo Infinite and possibly Starfield and Forza Horizon 5 as Xbox exclusives this year.